 Last Beautiful Friend is a good place to start,This film illuminates my love of writing naturalistic dialogue and utilising choreography when directing performance.
 It runs for 25 mins and requires a bit of patience that is soon rewarded.
-You can watch on Vimeo or Youtube.
+You can watch on Youtube.

 My love of choreography can be seen in other more abstract films that have allowed me to be experimental with my process and style.
 I love this one: Always, so suddenly, all the time.